RitikaGupta15/Codsoft/README.md

 ### Task 2: Student Grade Calculator
 - Calculates the grade based on marks entered by the user.

-### Task 3: ATM Interface
+### Task 3: Currency Converter
-- Simulates basic ATM operations like withdraw, deposit, and balance check.
+- Converts amounts from one currency to another using Java.

 ---